Speed (1994 film): Filming

 Many of the freeway scenes were shot on California's Interstate 105 and Interstate 110, specifically at the Judge Harry Pregerson Interchange, which was under construction at the time of filming.
 De Bont noticed unfinished sections of the freeway during a location scout and suggested adding a bus jump to the script.
-The scene where the bus jumps over an incomplete freeway was achieved using a ramp to give the vehicle the necessary lift.
+The bus jump scene was filmed in one take using a specially rigged bus equipped with a ramp to allow for lift-off.
+The driver was suspended in a shock-absorbing harness to prevent injury during the landing.
 Computer-generated imagery (CGI) was later used to create the appearance of a gap in the freeway, aided by Sony Pictures Imageworks.
 A 2009 episode of MythBusters tested the feasibility of the bus jump and concluded that it was impossible under real-world conditions.

 De Bont revealed in a DVD commentary that the bus jump stunt did not go as planned on the first attempt.
 The stunt driver missed the ramp, damaging the bus beyond repair.
 A second bus was prepared, and a successful jump was filmed two days later, although it traveled further than expected and destroyed one of the cameras set up to capture the landing.
 Fortunately, another camera, placed 90 feet from the jump ramp, recorded the stunt.

-The film's final scenes were shot at Mojave Airport, which stood in for Los Angeles International Airport.
-Shots of the LACMTA Metro Red Line during the film's climactic subway sequence were created using an 1/8 scale model, except for the train derailment jump.
+The film's final scenes were shot at Mojave Airport (MHV/KMHV), which stood in for Los Angeles International Airport.
+Shots of the LACMTA Metro Red Line during the film's climactic subway sequence were created using a 1/8 scale model, except for the train derailment jump.

 The MD520N helicopter featured in the film, registration N599DB, was later sold to the Calgary Police Service in 1995 and remained in use until 2006, after which it was sold to a private owner.